 Automatic gates lower when a train is approaching to create a physical barrier between the pedestrian or bicyclist and the tracks.
-Automatic gates may be installed in addition to flashing-light signals in order to enhance visibility and inform pedestrians and bicyclists when it is safe to cross.
+Automatic gates ~~are~~may be installed in addition to flashing-light signals in order to enhance visibility and inform pedestrians and bicyclists when it is safe to cross.
 If trains are permitted to travel at 40 mph or more, the crossing shall be equipped with a system of automatic pedestrian gates and an escape area.
 If a separate pedestrian or shared-use path gate is provided, the need for a separate CROSSBUCK sign, audible device, and flashing-light signal should be determined based on site-specific conditions such as the proximity of the sidewalk or shared-use path to the roadway grade crossing devices, see Section 11.3.

 Automatic gate arms shall extend the full width of the sidewalk or shared-use path.
-The sidewalk or shared-use path gate may be combined with adjacent vehicular gates (if pedestrians and bicyclists are following the roadway traffic control), or a separate gate may be provided as shown in Figures 8E-9 of the OMUTCD, and Figure 11-6 below.
+The sidewalk or shared-use path gate may be combined with adjacent vehicular gates (if pedestrians and bicyclists are following the roadway traffic control), or a separate gate may be provided as shown in Figures ~~8C-5~~8E-9 and ~~8C-6~~ of the OMUTCD, and Figure 11-~~7~~6 below.
 There should be a minimum of 2 ft. between the edge of sidewalk or path and any protrusions from the gate arm and counterweights while in its raised position or any portion of the flashing-light signal assembly.

 Where automatic gates are installed, channelizing fence and gate skirts may be used to prevent bicyclist and pedestrians from bypassing the gates.
 A clear zone should be provided between the train's dynamic envelope and the pedestrian gates that is a sufficient width for the anticipated users, including bicyclists with trailers.

 The dynamic envelope of the train should be marked.
 An emergency escape route with an emergency exit swing gate must allow pedestrians to exit the refuge area so that they do not become trapped on the trackway when the automated gates are activated.
+This will require the use of a separate gate arm for sidewalks and shared use paths.
+Each of these treatments are discussed in the subsequent sections.

-Figure 11-6: Automatic Gates - Separate from Vehicular Gates (Left) & Combined with Vehicular Gates (Right)
+Figure 11-76: Automatic Gates - Separate from Vehicular Gates (Left) & Combined with Vehicular Gates (Right)